Election (novel): Synopsis

 In 1992, amidst the U.S. Presidential Elections that year, students at Winwood High in suburban New Jersey are preparing to vote for their school president.
-Tracy Flick is unpopular with her peers, but is extremely ambitious and intelligent.
-A year prior to the election, she is groomed by Mr. Dexter, her yearbook supervisor, and he sexually exploits her.
-After Tracy tells her mother, her mother informs the school and consequently his career and marriage both end.
+Tracy Flick is unpopular with her peers, but is highly ambitious and intelligent.
+A year before the election, she is groomed by Mr. Dexter, her yearbook supervisor, and he sexually exploits her.
+After Tracy tells her mother, her mother informs the school, and consequently, his career and marriage both end.
 One of Tracy's current teachers, James "Jim" McAllister (known as "Mr. M." to his students), who was a friend of Mr. Dexter, learns that Tracy is taking part in the election.
 Feeling that Tracy needs to be taken down a notch, Mr. M prompts Paul Warren (a student of whom he approves) to run against her.
 In turn, Paul's outcast lesbian sister, Tammy, begins a reckless campaign to be school president in retaliation against her ex-girlfriend Lisa, who is now dating Paul.
-Mr. M ultimately loses his job as a teacher when it is found that he has sabotaged the election by pocketing Tracy's winning votes, falsely making Paul the winner of the presidency.
+Mr. M ultimately loses his job as a teacher when it is discovered that he has sabotaged the election by pocketing Tracy's winning votes, thereby falsely making Paul the president.
 Mr. M ends up working at a car dealership, while Tracy goes on to attend Georgetown University.